 - The System for Electronic Document Analysis and Retrieval (SEDAR) - The System for Electronic Disclosure by Insiders (SEDI) - The National Registration Database (NRD)

 We collect about 90% of our fee revenue through SEDAR and NRD.
 CDS maintains a comprehensive business continuity plan for each system.
-However, should CDS become unable or unwilling to continue to operate them, the CSA would have to contract another party to host them.
-CSA plans to transition to a new service provider in calendar 2013.

 National electronic filing systems and operating agreements